Eastern Sierra Nevada, California

 Surrounded by sagebrush and zero trees, extreme temperature swings in this part of the eastern Sierra Nevada were daily occurrences.
 Built on a windswept mountain top in a bowl-shaped plateau like depression, there were no trees.
 Even today, the temperatures are written on a small chalkboard and placed in a window daily by the rangers at Bodie, it says 78 during the day, 30 at night.
 Last years: High 92, Low -28.
 Few clouds above ever accompany our many visits to Bodie and blue skies above allow the temperatures to change rapidly from morning to mid-day.

 On average, Bodie has 303 nights below freezing every year.
 No month has ever been frost free.
 Having 80% of the calendar year below freezing each night presented special challenges to those living at this elevation in 1880.
 Winter storms produced 100 mph winds and whiteout conditions.
 Residents got lost crossing the street and died, their frozen bodies found in spring under piles of snow.
-High winds whipped snow drifts 20 feet high past the second story windows of the school house
+High winds were known to generate snow drifts 20 feet high past the second story windows of the school house

 There was no RU44 Insulation in 1880.
 Residents took tin shingles and shingled the exterior sides of their wooden homes, then took newspaper, and papered their interior walls to prevent blowing snow into their homes.
 If those weren’t available, they even used canvas to wrap the exterior of the home.
 Every home, store, and saloon had a wood burning stove, but there was no nearby wood supply available to burn.